mozilla/mig/doc/api.rst

 Endpoints
 ---------

-The API root is at `/api/v1` by defualt.
+The API root is at `/api/v1` by default.
 All the endpoints described below are reachable behind the root.
 If you change the location of the API root, update the query paths accordingly.